Our Services

 The process generally follows these steps:

-Application Filed
+Trademark Application Filed

-Examination Report
+Examination Report Issued

-Examination report issued with objections
+Examiner reviews and issues report with objections

 Trademark objection reply time: 30 days from receipt

-Reply Examined
+Reply Examination

 Final Decision

 Missing deadlines often results in abandonment.
 This is one of the most common compliance failures we see in practice.
+Professional assistance ensures timely and proper responses.

 How to Draft a Reply to Trademark Objection